aws-samples/amazon-dynamodb-labs/content/modernizr/01-mysql-mcp/index.en.md

 - **Entity Relationship Diagrams**: Visual representations of your current data model
 - **Schema Documentation**: Detailed specifications of all database objects
-- **Access Pattern Catalog**: Systematic documentation of how your application interacts with data
+- **Access Pattern Catalog**: Documentation of how your application interacts with data

 ## Setting Up the Analysis Environment

 Before beginning the analysis, ensure your MySQL database is accessible and the MCP Server has appropriate permissions to read schema metadata.
 The analysis process is read-only and does not modify your production data.

-This systematic approach to database analysis provides the detailed understanding necessary to design an optimal DynamoDB architecture that preserves all existing functionality while improving performance and scalability.
+Information gathered in this step of database analysis provides the detailed understanding necessary to design an optimal DynamoDB architecture that preserves all existing functionality while improving performance and scalability.